Are you a new meditator who wants to learn how to meditate properly so you can enjoy all its benefits?

 If so, you may be curious about how to boost your experience, get back on track or enjoy even deeper levels of this powerful practice.

-And you will also find answers to common questions along with a brief introduction to different types of meditation systems (including links to our free High-Tech Meditation® soundtrack) to help you find the one that works best for you.
+And if questions arise, you will find answers to the most common ones and a brief introduction to different types of meditation (including High-Tech Meditation®) to help you find the one that is right for you.

 The length of your meditation session is a personal decision.